Neosperience/backpack/README.md

  - kinesisvideo:GetStreamingEndpoint
  - kinesisvideo:PutMedia

 You should configure this user to have programmatic access to AWS resources, and get the AWS Access Key and Secret Key pair of the user.
 These are so-called static credentials that do not expire.
 You can create a `KVSInlineCredentialsHandler` or `KVSEnvironmentCredentialsHandler` instance to pass these credentials to KVS Producer Plugin directly in the GStreamer pipeline definition, or as environment variables.
-However as these credentials do not expire, it is not recommended to use this setting in production environment.
-Even in a development and testing environment you should take the appropriate security measures to protect these credentials: never hard code them in the source code.
-Instead, use AWS Secret Manager or similar service to provision the these parameters.
+However as these credentials do not expire, it is not recommended to use this setting in a production environment.
+Even in a development and testing environment, you should take the appropriate security measures to protect these credentials: never hard code them in the source code.
+Instead, use AWS Secret Manager or a similar service to provision these parameters.

 `KVSSpyGlass` can use also the Panorama Application Role to pass the application's credentials to KVS Producer.
 These credentials are temporary, meaning that they expire within a couple of hours, and they should be renewed.
 The Producer library expects temporary credentials in a text file. `KVSFileCredentialsHandler` takes manages the renewal of the credentials and periodically updates the text file with the new credentials.
 You should always test your Panorama application - KVS integration that it still works when the credentials are refreshed.
-This means letting run your application for several hours and check if it still streams the video to KVS.
+This means letting run your application for several hours and periodically checking if it still streams the video to KVS.
 You will also find diagnostic information in the CloudWatch logs of your application when the credentials were renewed.

 `KvsSpyGlass` needs also two correctly configured environment variables to make GStreamer find the KVS Producer plugin.
 The name of these variables are `GST_PLUGIN_PATH` and `LD_LIBRARY_PATH`.
 They point to the folder where the KVS Producer binary and its 3rd party dependencies can be found.
 If you've used the example Dockerfile provided, the correct values of these variables are written to a small configuration file at `/panorama/.env`.
 You should pass the path of this file to `KvsSpyGlass` or otherwise ensure that these variables contain the correct value.

+At instantiation time, you should pass at least the AWS region name where your stream is created, the name of the stream, and a credentials handler instance.
+If you want to configure manually the frame rate and the dimensions of the frames, you should also pass them here: if both are specified, the warmup period will be skipped and your first frame will be sent directly to KVS.
+When you are ready to send the frames, you should call the `start_streaming` method: this will open the GStreamer pipeline.
+After this method is called, you are expected to send new frames to the stream calling the `put` method periodically, with the frequency of the frame rate specified, or inferred by `KvsSpyGlass`.
+You can stop and restart streaming any number of times on the same `KvsSpyGlass` instance.

-Example usage of KVSSpyGlass:
+Example usage:

 ```python
 import panoramasdk